arnicas/interactive-vis-course/Week2/README.md

 * Here is the JQuery doc on append, if you want it: http://api.jquery.com/append/

-## Interactive Vis Techniques - Readings
+## Interactive Vis Techniques: Readings

 Some of the reading for this week will motivate the interactive vis techniques we are going to cover in this class.